Arrays and Dynamic Arrays

 Full overview

 Data structures form the load-bearing column of every CS curriculum.
-Before a student writes a single Dijkstra implementation in CS161 or a B-tree page split in 6.830, the same 8 categories of containers, arrays, linked lists, stacks, queues, trees, heaps, hash tables, and graphs, get implemented, traced, profiled, and tested under increasingly hostile rubrics.
-CS61B at Berkeley alone requires AVL rotations, hash table resizing with quadratic probing, and graph traversal across 6 project milestones.
+Before a student writes a single Dijkstra implementation or a B-tree page split, the same 8 categories of containers, arrays, linked lists, stacks, queues, trees, heaps, hash tables, and graphs, get implemented, traced, profiled, and tested under increasingly hostile rubrics.
+A typical data structures II course requires AVL rotations, hash table resizing with quadratic probing, and graph traversal across 6 project milestones.

-CS50 covers tries and hash tables in the speller pset.
-CMU 15-122 grades data structure invariants with formal contracts.
-The skill compounds: a confident understanding of pointer-based linked structures unlocks recursion patterns; comfort with hash tables unlocks dynamic programming with memoization; graph traversal unlocks every problem in 6.006 and most of LeetCode hard.
+Intro courses cover tries and hash tables in a spell-check assignment.
+Contracts-based courses grade data structure invariants with formal preconditions and postconditions.
+The skill compounds: a confident understanding of pointer-based linked structures builds recursion patterns; comfort with hash tables builds dynamic programming with memoization; graph traversal builds every problem in an algorithms course and most of LeetCode hard.

-The assessment landscape splits roughly 60-40 between implementation projects (graded by Gradescope autograders against held-out test inputs) and written exams (graded by hand for complexity proofs, invariant statements, and ASCII pointer diagrams).
+The assessment landscape splits roughly 60-40 between implementation projects (graded by autograders against held-out test inputs) and written exams (graded by hand for complexity proofs, invariant statements, and ASCII pointer diagrams).
 Both halves reward the same underlying skill, structuring code around explicit invariants and proving each operation preserves them, but require different artifacts: working code with passing tests on one side, hand-written proofs and worked examples on the other.
-CSHH tutor matching for this subject draws from CS graduates with depth in either Java with JUnit (for CS61B, CS201, and CSE 142 work), Python with pytest (for MIT 6.0001 and Coursera-style courses), or C and C++ with Valgrind plus Google Test (for CS50, CS61C, and CMU 15-213 systems-leaning data structures).
+CSHH tutor matching for this subject draws from CS graduates with depth in either Java with JUnit, Python with pytest, or C and C++ with Valgrind plus Google Test for systems-leaning data structures.

-Our tutors deliver implementations with explicit Big-O annotations on every operation, drawn invariant diagrams for tree and heap operations, and JUnit or pytest suites that include the boundary cases TAs love to grade: empty container, single element, duplicate keys, capacity-1 resize, and adversarial inputs that trigger worst-case collisions.
+Our tutors deliver implementations with explicit Big-O annotations on every operation, drawn invariant diagrams for tree and heap operations, and JUnit or pytest suites that include the boundary cases graders love to mark: empty container, single element, duplicate keys, capacity-1 resize, and adversarial inputs that trigger worst-case collisions.
 Languages supported in this subject: Java, Python, C++, C, JavaScript, Assembly.

 Where Students Get Stuck